Quick Definition

 Hydroponics

-VPD is more critical in hydro because plants have unlimited water access β€” meaning high VPD causes extreme stress as the plant cannot physically pump water fast enough.
-Aim tighter: Β±0.1 kPa from ideal.
+VPD is more critical in hydro because plants have unlimited water access — meaning high VPD causes extreme stress as the plant cannot physically pump water fast enough.
+Aim tighter: ±0.1 kPa from ideal.
 Monitor every 4–6 hours.
-Check EC with our EC/TDS Calculator alongside VPD β€” they interact directly.
+Check EC/TDS alongside VPD — they interact directly.
+A VPD problem that causes stomata to close will show up as apparent nutrient deficiency even when your reservoir is perfectly mixed.

 Soil / Raised Bed

-Soil growers have a natural buffer β€” the soil moisture slows transpiration stress during VPD spikes.
-You have a wider tolerance: Β±0.2–0.3 kPa is acceptable.
+Soil growers have a natural buffer — the soil moisture slows transpiration stress during VPD spikes.
+A wider tolerance of ±0.2–0.3 kPa is acceptable.
 However, managing VPD in a greenhouse or grow tent still matters significantly for disease prevention and yield.
-Monitor daily during flowering.
+Monitor daily during flowering and pair with our Soil NPK Calculator for a full picture.

 Frequently Asked Questions